enicholl/Python-Cookbook/README.md

 In this file I shall go into more detail of the development and provisioning of the different stages throughout this project, mentioning any challenges I faced along the way.

 # Pre-requisites #
-what i needed already downloaded to begin the project Before beginning the project I downloaded the folder containing the IT Job Watch application.
+Before beginning the project I downloaded the folder containing the IT Job Watch application.
 In addition to the application, the project required ChefDK, Python and Packer to be downloaded prior to beginning.